cocos/cocos-docs/en/getting-started/basics/editor-panels/preferences.md

 Starting with version v1.1.0, cocos simulator used in the Cocos Creator is placed on the cocos2d-x engine path.

-When using a customized version of the engine, you need to compile your own path simulator to the engine.
-Click **Open** button you can open the currently specified in the file system path of the simulator.
-Convenient debugging positioning.
+When using a customized engine, you need to compile the simulator to the engine path by yourself.
+Click the **Open** button to open the currently specified simulator path in the file system for easy location while debugging.

 ### Simulator Device Orientation